CoffeeITWorks/ansible-generic-help/Developers.md

 Testing with github actions your `molecule` scenarios:
 ------------------------------------------------------

+---

 See my example files in role: https://github.com/CoffeeITWorks/ansible_burp2_server/tree/master/.github/workflows

+There are 2 files in this example:

+Normal tests for every push:

+    molecule-test.yml

+Normal test for master and tags:

+    galaxy-notify.yml

+You will need to add a `secret` with your `galaxy-api-key` in your repository `settings` -> `secrets` -> `actions`

 Testing with molecule+vagrant
 -----------------------------

+---

 It's very useful for local test and ansible development, also to test burp with ansible in multiple environments/distribution.